$L^{p}$ compactness criteria with an application to variational convergence of some nonlocal energy functionals: Introduction and main results

-Condition \eqref{suff-cond} requires that $\rho$ must have adequate singularity near ${\bfs 0}$.
+{see \cite{Mengesha-Du-non}}.
 It is not clear whether condition \eqref{suff-cond} is necessary for compact embedding even for the class of kernels that are radial and nonincreasing.
-A simple calculation shows that \eqref{suff-cond} is violated if $ |{\bfs \xi}|^{-p}\rho({\bfs \xi})$ is an integrable function (and therefore, $\mathcal{S}_{\rho, p}(\Omega) = L^{p}(\Omega;\mathbb{R}^{d})$), and in fact in this case, (see \cite{Mengesha-Du-non}) There are, however, radial kernels with the property that $|{\bfs \xi}|^{-p}\rho({\bfs \xi})$ is (locally) nonintegrable, and
+There are radial kernels with the property that $|{\bfs \xi}|^{-p}\rho({\bfs \xi})$ is (locally) nonintegrable, and